 As a result of the Company's affiliate UK bank RBC Europe Limited ("RBC EL") losing passporting rights effective 31st December 2020, the Capital Markets business activities carried out in the previous European branches of RBC EL in Frankfurt, Paris, Madrid, Amsterdam and Lausanne (representative office) were transferred to the registered regional branches and head office of the Company.

 Business Lines

-Building upon the establishment and growth of the Company's Frankfurt Investment Banking business since 2019 and in alignment with the United Kingdom's exit from the European Union at the end of 2020, the Company's planned Brexit growth was executed in Q1 of fiscal 2021.
-During FY 2022, the Company have continued to increase the scale of trading activity.
+Building upon the establishment and growth of the Company's Frankfurt Investment Banking business since 2019, the Company has continued to increase the scale of trading activity in FY 2023.